About Rock County

 Jail & Inmate Records

-The Rock County Jail, located in Janesville, is the primary detention facility for individuals arrested within the county.
+Rock County Jail, located in Janesville, is the primary detention facility for people arrested within Rock County.
 The booking process involves fingerprinting, photographing, and recording personal information.
-Inmate lookup is available online through the Rock County Sheriff's Office website, allowing the public to find information about current detainees.
 Visitation rules require scheduling in advance, and visitors must adhere to strict guidelines.
+The bond and bail process in Wisconsin allows for cash bonds or surety bonds, with details available through the jail's administrative office.

 Mugshots & Booking Photos

-Mugshots in Rock County are taken and retained by the Rock County Sheriff's Office during the booking process.
+Mugshots in Rock County are taken and retained by Rock County Sheriff's Office during the booking process.
 These booking photos can be accessed through the sheriff's office website or by submitting a formal request to the office.
 While Wisconsin does not have specific mugshot removal laws, individuals seeking removal from online databases may need to contact the hosting website directly.
 The sheriff's office provides guidelines on how to access these images for legal and informational purposes.

 Courts & Case Records

-- For certified copies of court documents or to access physical files, requesters must contact the Rock County Clerk of Circuit Court office in person or by mail.
+- For certified copies of court documents or to access physical files, requesters must contact Rock County Clerk of Circuit Court office in person or by mail.

 - Fees for certified copies are established by Wisconsin statute at approximately $5.00 for the first page and $1.00 for each additional page, plus applicable search fees.